 4. Invest in a pressure wrap or vest

 These snug-fitting vests apply sustained, comforting pressure to your dog’s torso.

-More dogs going missing over the 4th of July than at any other time of year.
+More dogs go missing over the 4th of July than at any other time of year.
 The reason?
 They get spooked.
 This can happen when you least expect it!
 To help:

 - Make sure your dog has identification.
 Even indoor pets can panic and use drastic measures to escape when frightened.
 Microchipping your dog is a good protective step.

-- Do not leave your dog unattended at home.
-If you are headed out to enjoy the holiday without them, find a sitter.
+- Don’t leave your dog unattended at home.
+If you’re headed out to enjoy the holiday without them, find a sitter.
 Rover has short-term sitters for just such situations.